mbakeranalecta/sam/README.md

 To run SAM Parser on Xnix or Mac, invoke Python 3 as appropriate on your system.
 For example:

     python3 samparser.py foo.sam -o foo.html -x foo2html.xslt -i foo.xml

+### NOTE

+Revision 227cb3dd7bb322f5579858806071c1ff8456c0b6 introduced a change in the way the XML representation of a record is generate.
+A record used to output as "row".
+It is now output as "record".